CaptainCodeman/svelte-state-store/README.md

 console.log(my_store.value); // 123
 ```

+You can pass a `StartStopNotifier` to the store, just as with a regular Svelte `writable` store.

 If you need to define a type for your store, use `State` where you would have used `Writable`:

 ```ts